Security

 sandbox.luau

-script.Terminal lune run sandbox.luau script.luau -- [ARGUMENTS_HERE]Replace
+file.Terminal lune run sandbox.luau script.luau -- [ARGUMENTS_HERE]Replace

 script.luau